low-sky/low-sky.github.io/_posts/2015-11-19-stellarev.md

 ### The Asymptotic Giant Branch

 HB stars will evolve over another $$10^9$$ years on the main sequence and build up a C/O core that contracts and becomes supported by degeneracy pressure.
 At this point, they move onto the _Asymptotic Giant Branch_.
+These stars have a convective envelope, a degenerate C/O core and two nested shells of H and He burning.
+Like the RGB, these stars deposit material on the C/O core, causing it to get smaller and hotter.
+If these stars reached the internal temperatures of $$T=10^9~\mathrm{ K}$$ where $${}^{12}\mathrm{C}$$ fusion could ignite, they would proceed to another phase of fusion.
+However, the shell fusion in these stars gets sufficiently intense that it begins to force off the outer layers of the stars.
+This process happens in pulsations: the shell source builds up thermal energy, pushes off the other layers which reduces the pressure on the shell source and then its luminosity.
+The envelope of the star settles back onto the shell, building up energy again, which then pushes out.
+This is the thermostatic mechanism at work, but the pulses are much larger.
+These pulses throw off the outer layers of the star, which are observed as _planetary nebulae_ and are some of the most amazing pictures we have of stuff in space.
+[Here](http://hubblesite.org/gallery/album/nebula/planetary/) are some cool Hubble pictures.

+After the thermal pulses on the Asymptotic Giant Branch throw off of the whole outer layer into a planetary nebula, the remnant is a hot C/O core, supported by degeneracy pressure.
+We call this object a white dwarf and they show up in the lower left-hand corner of the HR diagram.

 ![Low Mass Stellar Structure](/images/StellarEvolution.png)

 ## Medium mass Stellar Evolution